 There is quite a history of emailing data into SharePoint.
-We put together an email to SharePoint product comparison.
-If you just need a simple guide though, read on.
+But we put together an email to SharePoint product comparison.
+If you just need a simple guide, read on.

-The best part is that you can now use the details within your emails, such as subject, body or any of the parsing rules you create, and push them straight into either a SharePoint List or document library.
+The best part is that you can now use the details within your emails, such as the subject, body or any of the parsing rules you create, and push them straight into either a SharePoint List or document library.
 This functionality enables you to send Email to SharePoint lists.

 The bottom line is that Parserr has a great built-in tool to do just this, and this is a step-by-step guide on exactly how you can do that in its simplest form:

-Check your rules page and make sure you have at least one rule created.
+Check your rules page and ensure you have at least one rule created.
 We have two rules which will have the option to add into SharePoint as different fields: